PriestTheBeast/RLRunner/README.md

 This is a simple example which simulates a SimpleAgent run in a SimpleEnv.

 Basically there are abstract classes (BaseAgent, BaseEnv, etc) for you to extend.
 For example, the SimpleAgent class is a simple Q-learning implementation that extends the BaseAgent class.
 BaseEnv also extends the gym.Env class, so any Env you make that extends the BaseEnv is also a gym env and any gym env should be compatible with the runner.
+The SimpleEnv is a simple maze implementation with some potential for extension.
 The Runner do_it() method also creates a new thread, which will simulate the run, and returns the thread.
 In case you want to have multiple runners doing simulations at the same time.

 ## More info